1carew1/simple-route/README.md

   "apiKey" : "XXXXX"
 }

-- Side note - index.html, which is located in the public folder, the API key will need to be changed here as well as using react-google-maps there was no way around having the Google Maps JS script with the API Key in this file.
+- Side note - index.html, which is located in the public folder, the API key will need to be changed here as there was no way around having the Google Maps JS script with the API Key in this file.

 Ensure you have a  auth0Config.json file in the config folder  of this project with following content using your own Keys + Links :